vitalab/vitalab.github.io/deep-learning/_posts/2018-03-01-DataDistillation.md

 ### Description

-The goal of this work is to making the prediction on unlabeled data and using them to update the model as self-training without the requirement of training a large set of models.
+The goal of this work is to predict on unlabeled data and using them to update the model as self-training without the requirement of training a large set of models.
 The authors proposed a method by ensembling the predictions from multiple transformations of unlabeled data, using a single model, to automatically generate new training annotation.

 There is a single model which run on different transformations (flipping and scaling) of an unlabeled image and then ensemble the result.
-In comparison with distilling knowledge, which predictions of multiple models are considered, there is a single model run on multiple transformed unlabeled images.
+In comparison with distilling knowledge, which predictions of multiple models are considered, there is a single model runs on multiple transformed unlabeled images.

 <img src="/deep-learning/images/DataDistilling/1.png" width="600">